All Episodes

 It was a hot lineup of COVID weirdos.

-Like I mentioned, Robert Malone, this David Martin, Pierre Corey, and a bunch of international folks who we haven't necessarily met in our coverage but are very similar to the folks we have.
+Like I mentioned, Robert Malone, this David Martin, Chair Corey, and a bunch of international folks who we haven't necessarily met in our coverage, but are very similar to the folks we have.

-The International COVID Summit was apparently hosted by certain members of the European Parliament, but they're referred to as, quote, non-attached members of the Parliament, which means that there are individuals in the Parliament who are not part of any party that has any real sway.
+The International COVID Summit was apparently hosted by certain members of the European Parliament, but they're referred to as, quote, non-attached members of the Parliament, which means that they're individuals in the Parliament who are not part of any party that has any real sway.

 jordan holmes